 a sense of the spirit of the day.)

 Finally, thank you, Lucille Starink, chairwoman of Colonial Day, for once again making the complex elements of this day seem

 Walking tours of Tappan are another way in which THS fulfills its educational goals.
 This spring, over 250 elementary school

 children and several adult groups toured the historic district

 Our knowledgeable guides are Thano Schoppel, Keith Walker, Janet Galloway, and Peter Schuerholz, here at the DeWint House,

 Kathy and Harold Jones.

 The Annual Andre Walk took place this year on October 1 in abysmal weather.
-Nevertheless, in his militia garb, Keith Walker regaled
+Nevertheless, in his militia garb, Keith Walker

-into their school
+students piled into their school

 bus and rode to Andre Hill where Keith recounted Andre’s doomed march.
 The bus driver, who never gets to hear the story in good